What type of content do you primarily create?

 Tap the Rotate icon to switch to the front-facing camera, then tap Slo-mo mode to record your video.

 By default, the iPhone camera records videos at 30FPS.
-Depending on your iPhone model, you can choose different frame rates and video resolution settings—including 120FPS at 1080p HD or even 4K videos at 24, 30, or 60FPS.
+Depending on your iPhone model, you can choose different frame rates and video resolution settings—including 120FPS at 1080p HD, 240FPS for ultra-smooth slow motion, or even 4K videos at 24, 30, or 60FPS. iPhone 15 models offer the highest quality slow-motion capabilities with improved low-light performance.

 Tap Settings and select Camera.